 Local journalists have a unique role to play in changing the narrative around the world's environmental breakdown and becoming an essential part of the solution.
-Ahead of the UN's pivotal COP26 conference in November 2021, we've launched a series of free environmental journalism courses to help journalists tackle the big issues facing our planet.
+Our series of free environmental journalism courses help journalists tackle the big issues facing our planet.

 Investigate local environmental stories and their possible links to climate change.